sa616473/real_or_not/README.md

 Twitter_real_or_not
 ==============================

-How to sense danger using twitter tweets?
+How to detect disasters using twitter tweets?

 Project Organization
 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- The top-level README for developers using this project.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details